rzsc/hello-world/README.md

 This repository is for practicing the GitHub Flow.

 There is not such a thing like good or bad code.
-There is only code that fullfils requirements or not.
+There is only code that fulfills requirements or not.